 Our Try Think events are opportunities to connect, listen, and share, by participating in a conversation on an important topic, led by a trained facilitator, and together with people in our community we might not normally get the chance to interact with.
 All are welcome to join us.

 Find out more about our new Try Think: Hulihia conversation series HERE.

-If you have any questions or ideas for conversation topics, or would like to be added to our email list, please contact Robert Chang at email@example.com.
+If you have any questions or ideas for conversation topics, please contact Robert Chang at email@example.com.